When it comes to securing your network, there is nothing quite so troubling to IT professionals as the remote worker

 "If they don't understand the risks, they're a walking time bomb," Schmehl said.

 On the other hand, organizations also need to be wary of crying wolf, he said.
-Sending too many alerts or e-mails every time there's
+Sending too many alerts or e-mails every time there's a minor worm will only make people start ignoring you, Schmehl said.

 "Lately, it seems like there's this attitude in the industry that, if you have good edge security, you're OK," Schmehl said.
 "Slammer and Mydoom have proven that's a fallacy.
 Security doesn't stop at the edge.
 It starts there."